 Restaurants, wineries, bars, live music venues, breweries, museums, zoos, shopping centers, aquariums, movie theaters, and all other businesses throughout the state can now be open as normal with no capacity limits or social distancing required.

 Article continues below advertisement

-As for international visitors, per U.S. government restrictions, foreign nationals who have been in China, Iran, South Africa, the European Schengen area, Brazil, the United Kingdom, or Ireland in the previous 14 days will be denied entry into California.
+As for international visitors, per U.S. government restrictions, most foreign nationals who have been in China, Iran, South Africa, the European Schengen area, Brazil, the United Kingdom, or Ireland in the previous 14 days will be denied entry into California.
 U.S. citizens and permanent residents are exempt.

-This story was originally published on June 9, 2020, and was updated on April 6, 2021, to include current information.
+This story was originally published on June 9, 2020, and was updated on July 20, 2021, to include current information.

 Sign up for the Daily Wander newsletter for expert travel inspiration and tips